sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 1. In your BTP Cockpit go to your subaccount, choose Services and the Instances and Subscriptions.

 2. On your Instances and Subscriptions home page, scroll down to your Environments, choose the line "Kyma Environment," and click on the three dots `...`.
-Then, choose "Go to Dashboard."
+Then, choose **Link to Dashboard**.

     ![Link to Enter Kyma Dashbord](images/2_9_kyma_gotodashboard.png)